DouglasAllen/equationoftime/README.md

 ##[*Web Calculator*](http://www.nature1st.net/bogan/astro/time/jsjdetst.html)
 # equationoftime gem
 ##[*Equation of Time download*](https://rubygems.org/gems/equationoftime)
-###Using the Julian Period Day Number system for a date object Date.jd
+###Using the Julian Period Day Number(JD) system for a date object Date.jd
-###Equation of Time for that date will be calculated at UTC Noon.
+###Equation of Time for that date will be calculated at UTC Noon or any time by using AJD.(DateTime.ajd)
 ###Review date.rb in older Ruby libraries or /src/ruby-1.9.3-px/ext/date/ for more info.
 ##[*Equation of Time Ruby Sinatra Website*](http://equationoftime.herokuapp.com/)
 ## Installation